How Many Watts Does An 8,000 BTU Air Conditioner Use?

 If the AC system’s label displays the SEER rating and BTUs, calculating watts is somewhat simplified.

-The result of dividing the amount of BTUs by the SEER rating is the number of watts.
+The result of dividing the number of BTUs by the SEER rating is the number of watts.

 What Is The Energy Consumption Of A Central Air Conditioner?